• Skip to primary navigation

 Read More

-Filed Under: Middle Ages, England, Lucheon dish, First course, Side dish, With meat, Meat nor fish (vegetarian) Tagged With: marrow, egg, parsley Gepubliceerd op 17 September 2013Laatste wijziging 9 December 2019
+Filed Under: Middle Ages, England, Lucheon dish, First course, Side dish, Meat nor fish (vegetarian), With meat Tagged With: egg, marrow, parsley Gepubliceerd op 17 September 2013Laatste wijziging 9 December 2019

 Dutch beef stew or ‘hachee’